Honoo115/WFL_SERVER/ReadMe.md

-# The Following a to link, and documentation of the API.
+# The Following is a link to, and documentation of the API.

 ###### The Link to the live app can be found here! ==> (https://whats-for-lunch.now.sh)